temetvince/alaankwa-corsairs/README.md

 ## Running the project

+Requires CMake & clang-format.
-Requires an internet connection the first time to download RayLib.
+Requires an internet connection the first run to download dependencies.

 ```bash
 cd build